Minnesota Historical Society (MNHS)

-Grants starting at $10,000 are available to local Minnesota government agencies and non-profits for historic preservation projects to either preserve and restore a building or to upgrade building systems and accessibility.
+Grants to Minnesota local government agencies for historic preservation projects to either preserve and restore a building or to upgrade building systems and accessibility.
+A pre-application must be submitted prior to submitting a final application.
 Eligible projects must be for a public purpose on publicly owned property, and expenditures must be capital in nature.

-Restoration/preservation projects require that the historic character of a property be retained and preserved whenever possible.
+In general, the Secretary of the Interior's Standards for the Treatment of Historic Properties (see Supporting Documents below) dictate that the historic character of a property should be retained and preserved whenever possible.
 Deteriorated historic features should be repaired rather than replaced.
 Where the severity of deterioration requires replacement of a distinctive feature, the new feature should match the old in design, color, texture, and, where possible, materials.

 Typical projects in the building systems and Accessibility projects category: